Voyager: Real-Time Splatting City-Scale Gaussians on Resource-Constrained Devices: Evaluation

 \subsection{Rendering Quality on Large-Scale Datasets}

 \Tbl{tab:overall_tbl} shows the overall performance and quality comparison between \proj and other baselines.
-Across three quality metrics, both \mode{HierarchicalGS} and \mode{\proj-L} with $\tau$ of 3 achieve the overall highest quality.
-These two achieve similar scores on quality metrics, because the LUT-based rasterization in \Sect{sec:method:raster} introduces negligible accuracy loss.
+Across three quality metrics, both \mode{HierarchicalGS} and \mode{\proj} with $\tau$ of 3 achieve the overall highest quality.
+These two achieve similar scores on quality metrics, because the LUT-based exponential approximation in \Sect{sec:method:raster} introduces negligible accuracy loss.
+Other optimizations introduced by \mode{\proj} all produce the bit-accurate results as \mode{HierarchicalGS}.
 In comparison, dense models, e.g., 3DGS, perform poorly on large-scale scenes due to their lack of a mechanism to manage LoD.
-Meanwhile, \mode{\proj-R} generates slightly worse results compared to \mode{\proj-L}, due to the compression from \Sect{sec:method:comp}.
-Nevertheless, the quality degradation is minimal, with an average drop of only 0.2~dB.
-We also test the view consistency of \mode{\proj-R} compared to \mode{HierarchicalGS}. \Tbl{tab:consistency} shows that, even with asynchronously streaming Gaussians to the client, we still remain comparable \reflectbox{F}LIP$_{\text{x}}$ scores against the canonical \mode{HierarchicalGS}.
+More qualitative comparisons are shown in the appendix.